christophe0606/MLHelium/Examples/tinyllama/README.md

 # How to install / build / run

+This project is using a github submodule for speech synthesis.
+So, when cloning this repo you must also clone the submodules.

-It is an adaptation of the project `llama2.c` by Andrej Karpathy
+This project is an adaptation of the project `llama2.c` by Andrej Karpathy

 https://github.com/karpathy/llama2.c/tree/master